Ultimate 8 Day Self Drive Tour of Iceland’s Game of Thrones Shooting Locations

 Explore all of the filming locations for Game of Thrones in Iceland.
 This 8-day self-drive tour will take you full circle around the whole island, visiting famed locations in Iceland and Westeros alike.

-This unique self-drive will not only let you experience the wonders of Iceland and all it has to offer, but you get to dive into the fantasy world of George RR Martin, travelling from the Eyrie to Eastwatch-by-the-Sea, and even Beyond the Wall itself.
+This unique road trip will not only let you experience the wonders of Iceland and all it has to offer, but you get to dive into the fantasy world of George RR Martin, traveling from the Eyrie to Eastwatch-by-the-Sea, and even Beyond the Wall itself.
 You will be able to visit filming locations for many places, all around the island, exploring to your heart's content.

-This Ring Road tour is perfect for fans of the series, and also showcases all the best attractions Iceland has to offer, visiting famous sites such as the Golden Circle, Reynisfjara Black Sand Beach, Jökulsárlón Glacier Lagoon, Lake Mývatn, and the Troll Peninsula.
+This Ring Road tour is perfect for fans of the series.
+The trip showcases all the best attractions Iceland has to offer, visiting famous sites such as the Golden Circle, Reynisfjara Black Sand Beach, Jokulsarlon Glacier Lagoon, Lake Myvatn, and the Troll Peninsula.

-Because this is a self-drive, you can take the attractions at your own pace with a clear itinerary that guides you to all the sights.
-You are the master of your own voyage, doing the well-planned itinerary at your own speed, able to control your tempo and spend time where your interest is peaked while skipping whatever does not catch your fancy.
+Because this is a self-drive trip, you can take the attractions at your own pace with a detailed itinerary that guides you to all the sights.
+You are the master of your voyage, doing the well-planned itinerary at your own speed, able to control your tempo, and spending time where your interest is peaked while skipping whatever does not catch your fancy.